mmarko88/mmarko88.github.io/content/post/java/persist_vs_saveAll/index.md

 Once you have enabled Hibernate batching, you can start to see performance improvements in your application, especially if you are performing a large number of database operations.

-Here are some additional tips for using Hibernate batching:
+#### Here are some additional tips for using Hibernate batching:

 - A batch size that is too small will not provide much performance improvement, while a batch size that is too large can cause memory problems.
 - To enable Hibernate to batch all statements, you need to set the `hibernate.order_inserts` and `hibernate.order_updates` properties to `true`.
+- If you work wit
-- If you are using Spring Data JPA, you can enable batching by using prefix `spring.jpa.properties.hibernate.*`.
+- h Spring Boot application, you can enable batching by using prefix `spring.jpa.properties.hibernate.*`.

 ## Example
 Let's try to persist list of `Person` objects using Hibernate.
 Person object is defined as following: